Lartg/discord-webscraper/modules/07-file-organization/readme.md

 }

 ```
-From here on out, whenever we want to make changes to our command handlers, or add commands we will use our command library to do so.
-This will make our code more modular, and easy to debug.

-## Getting ready for module 6
+# Getting ready for module 6

 1. create a new package in your command library:
   ```